VicKetchup/minecraft-server-maintainer/README.md

 3. Type `./easyMaintainer.sh` or `./maintainer.sh`
 4. Hit `ENTER` and enjoy! 🙂

+(To setup your Maintainer username, follow instructions provided in maintainer-config.yaml file.)

 If you find any issues, please submit them to GitHub or message me on [Discord](https://discord.gg/SrCJffMVXp)🙂

-### Usage

-To setup your Maintainer username, follow instructions in provided maintainer-config.yaml file.

 ### Contributing